Should I File for Divorce First and Does it Matter if My Spouse Does?

 - Being forced to file in a foreign jurisdiction to try and get the children back because California lost the power to do so, or

 - The Family Court not taking your allegations seriously because you did not seek court intervention immediately after you know the children were in danger.

 Should you file for divorce first if there is a potential risk to assets?

 Talk to any experienced divorce lawyer and they will tell you that at least a few times a year, they will get a case where the husband or wife has emptied out bank accounts, sold assets or disappeared with money.

-But once you get to that point, finding the best divorce lawyer and filing the divorce petition should be done within a reasonable period of time.
+However, once you get to that point, finding the right divorce lawyer and not procrastinating are the first two steps toward success.